-In a series of ten film vignettes, we illuminate the wonderment of the proposed Great Forest National Park
+In a series of 5 powerful film vignettes, we illuminate the wonderment of the proposed Great Forest National Park and tell the story of people and place.

 Place: Capturing the majesty of the giant trees and ancient rocks that have existed here for millions of years - the rhythms of the life from the early morning mist to light filtering through the canopy mid-day.
 A cinematic portrait of the beauty held within this ancient forest.
 Cameras swept over the tops of the mountain ash trees and the largest flowering plant in the world while we capture the tiniest creatures rustling through the leaves below.
 This piece can be used both for projections and viral pieces online.